I N C E P T I O N A I

 Frequently Asked Questions

-Which tent should I buy for extended Canadian winter trips?
+Which tent on this list is best for extended Canadian winter trips?

-Does Hilleberg Nammatj 3 GT work for three-person group camping?
+Does the Hilleberg Nammatj 3 GT work for three-person group camping?

-Yes—the Hilleberg Nammatj 3 GT is a compact three-person tunnel tent with an integrated GT vestibule, designed for alpine travel with multiple guyline attachment points and reinforced corners for reliable wind and snow performance.
+Yes.
+The Nammatj 3 GT is a three-person tunnel tent with an extended GT vestibule for additional storage, multiple guyline attachment points and reinforced corners for reliable wind and snow performance in alpine conditions.

 Conclusion